csorianot/godmc_wiki/Methylation-sample-QC.md

 ```
 At this point it is worthwhile to manually modify the samplesheet data frame to replace the actual sample IDs in the `Sample_Name` column if necessary, and to add the sex values to the Sex column.
 Don't change these column names though.

 Next perform the background correction, dye bias correction, sex prediction and cell count estimates.
-This function processes your `idat` files and returns a qc.object for each sample.
+The `meffil.qc` function processes your `idat` files and returns a qc.object for each sample.
 You need to specify which cell type reference you need.
+You can find cell type references with the `meffil.list.cell.type.references()` function.
 Currently there are whole blood and cord blood references implemented.
+Cell count predictions are done using the [Houseman et al. method](http://www.ncbi.nlm.nih.gov/pubmed/22568884)

 ```r
 meffil.list.cell.type.references()